w3guy/old-documentation/docs/uninstall.md

-To completely remove all ProfilePress data when uninstalling the plugin, ensure **Remove Data on Uninstall** check boxin ProfilePress `settings` page is checked and saved.
+To completely remove all ProfilePress data when you decides to uninstall it, ensure before-hand that **Remove Data on Uninstall** check box in ProfilePress `settings` page is checked and saved.

-This option can be found in ProfilePress `settings` page.

 ![Remove plugin data during uninstallation](img/uninstall-plugin.png)